deficollective/defiscan/src/content/protocols/morpho.md

 # Summary

 Morpho is a lending protocol with permissionless market creation.
 It enables the deployment of minimal and isolated lending markets by specifying: one collateral asset, one loan asset, a Liquidation Loan To Value (LLTV), an Interest Rate Model (IRM), and an oracle.
-Users may lend funds directly on individual Morpho markets or through Morpho Vaults.
-These vaults are created permissionlessly by third parties, or risk curators, and offer managed lending strategies by aggregating different Morpho markets.
+Users may lend funds directly on individual Morpho Markets or through Morpho Vaults.
+These vaults are created permissionlessly by third parties, or risk curators, and offer managed lending strategies by aggregating different Morpho Markets.
 Morpho governance operates within a very limited scope and without direct control over the Morpho protocol.

 # Ratings